HCIS-Lab/RiskBench/README.md

 ## Installation

 ## Dataset
-We currently provide sample scenarios for testing.
+We currently provide sample data for testing.
 The full dataset will be released soon.

 ## Code execution